Gauthamjm007/go-by-example/Algorithms/Cryptography/TripleDES/README.md

 ![Block Diagram](img/tripleDES.jpg)

+#### :warning: &nbsp;&nbsp; WARNING

-#### :warning: &nbsp;DES is cryptographically broken and should not be used for secure applications.
+DES is cryptographically broken and should not be used for secure applications.